nus-cs2113-AY2021S1/tp/docs/DevelopmentPractices.md

 <br>

 ## <a name="uml">5.
 UML Diagrams</a>
-The development team also made use of [UML Diagrams](https://nus-cs2113-ay2021s1.github.io/website/schedule/week8/topics.html#W8-3) to explain the flow of the logic and how the components interacted with eacg other which can be found in the [Developer Guide](DeveloperGuide.md).
+The development team also made use of [UML Diagrams](https://nus-cs2113-ay2021s1.github.io/website/schedule/week8/topics.html#W8-3) to explain the flow of the logic and how the components interacted with each other which can be found in the [Developer Guide](DeveloperGuide.md).

 <br>

 ## <a name="code">6.
 Version Control & Code Review</a>
 In a software development project, [version control](https://nus-cs2113-ay2021s1.github.io/website/schedule/week7/topics.html#W7-8) is highly essential in making sure that the history of code development is logged.
 Bugs and features are common in the process of upgrading and adding features in the project, so it is essential to retrieve an older, working version of the code is important.

-Git is the common and obvious choice to do so, and GitHub is highly convenient site to host the version control.
+Git is the common and obvious choice to do so, and GitHub is a highly convenient site to host the version control.
 The team also makes use of the [Pull Requests (PRs)](https://nus-cs2113-ay2021s1.github.io/website/schedule/week4/topics.html#W4-8) and the PRs were subjected to peer review from the development team in GitHub to protect the main code located in the master branch.

 The advantage in conducting the code reviews is that there are more than one person involved in detecting any problems or bugs faced, ensuring higher quality code.
 They also aid in identifying any code that violates the [coding standard](https://se-education.org/guides/conventions/java/basic.html).
 Examples of the Version Control & Code Review practice can be found on the [PR page of this repository](https://github.com/AY2021S1-CS2113-T13-1/tp/pulls).